-Prospective clients usually begin with a free initial phone consultation during which we discuss your situation and your goals.
-Then we can set up a strategy session, after which I can usually quote a fixed price for the proposed package of services.
+Prospective clients usually begin with a free initial phone, zoom, or in-person consultation during which we discuss your situation and your goals.
+Then we can set up a strategy session, after which I can usually quote a fixed price for the recommended package.

-All you need to do is call me so we can discuss some basics - marital status, number and age of kids, rough balance sheet, likely executors/guardians/trustees.
-After our call, I'll send you a set of questionnaires to review before our meeting, but there’s no need to have the questionnaires "filled out."
-For parties who are time/mobility challenged, we can make arrangements for a housecall.
+All you need to do is call me so we can discuss some basics - marital status, number, and age of kids, rough balance sheet, likely executors/guardians/trustees.
+It's helpful, but not necessary to know if you have designate beneficiaries on any accounts.
+Anything jointly owned?

 After our initial consultation, I will send you a proposal, in which I'll quote the price for work we've discussed.
 I typically ask that you pay upon engagement as a refundable retainer.
 For larger projects, I am happy to consider staged payments or other arrangements.
-We accept cash, checks, and credit cards.
+We accept cash, checks, and most electronic payments.

-I offer an ongoing legal relationship for my clients.
-I will call you to follow up periodically.
+Our relationship doesn't end after you get your binder of signed documents.
 You’re always welcome to call me with any questions you have about our work or about other legal issues.
-If I can't give a short answer, we'll schedule time to talk further or I'll make a referral recommendation.
+If I can't give a short answer, we'll schedule a time to talk further or I'll make a referral recommendation.
 I will also email to check in with you at least annually.

 A lawyer's answer: it depends!
 Kidding aside, a typical set of documents for a couple first approaching estate planning includes a will, a health-care proxy, a living will, and a durable power of attorney.
 More sophisticated planning can include irrevocable life insurance trusts, revocable lifetime trusts, personal residence trusts, and vehicles for structured charitable giving.

 I work with a range of families, individuals and small business owners with various estate planning needs.
 Most of my clients come to me for a will and/or a life insurance trust; others do more extensive planning involving multiple life insurance trusts, gifting trusts, and more complex tax-planning structures.